Sciebo-RDS/charts/README.md

 ##### Connector Branding

 Additionally, there a few parameters that can be used to "brand" a connector, e.g. show the logo of your branded owncloud instance, instead of the owncloud logo.
 None of these are required, as all connectors come with a default Displayname, Info- and HelpURL, Icon (Logo), Describo Profile.
-A "Go to project" button for published projects will only be available, if `PROJECT_LINK_TEMPLATE` is set.
+A "Go to project" button for published projects will only be available if `PROJECT_LINK_TEMPLATE` is set.

 | Parameter                                              | Description                                                                      | Default / Example                                    |
 | ------------------------------------------------------ | -------------------------------------------------------------------------------- | ---------------------------------------------------- |